 Measures to increase the effectiveness of transfer and border controls (art.
 11 subpara. (b) of the Firearms Protocol)

-Has your country adopted any measure(s) at the national, bilateral, regional or multilateral level to increase the effectiveness of import, export and transit controls, including, border control and/or transborder cooperation to prevent and combat illicit firearms manufacturing and trafficking offences (art.
+Has your country adopted any measure(s) [(DELETE: Japan; RETAIN ORIGINAL: EU, Mexico)] to increase the effectiveness of import, export and transit controls, including, border control and/or transborder cooperation to prevent and combat illicit firearms manufacturing and trafficking offences (art.
 1 subpara.1 (b) of the Firearms Protocol)?

 Yes Yes, in part No